pyratebeard/pyratebeard.github.io/_posts/2017-07-18-raspberry-pi-vpn.md

 ```
 To
 ```
-remote 192.168.0.123 1194
+remote 192.30.252.153 1194
 ```

-Replace the IP address with your Pi's, which you can find with the `ip a` command.
+Replace the IP address with your network's _external_ IP address.

 Save and quit your text editor.